-The City maintains one individual governmental fund.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances.
-The general fund, or main operating fund of the City is considered to be a major fund.
+The City maintains two individual governmental funds, both of which are considered major funds.
+The General Fund is the main operating fund of the City and the Crime Control District Fund accounts for the accumulation of sales tax proceeds dedicated for crime prevention and reduction programs.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for each of the major funds.